Your diet matters A TON when it comes to keeping your milk supply up.

 I started opting for quinoa instead of rice a couple years ago in an effort to cut some unnecessary calories and have found a couple go-to recipes that incorporate quinoa.

-Almonds are some of my favorite snack foods so I didn’t mind helping myself to some extra servings when I was nursing E.
+Almonds are some of my favorite snack foods so I didn’t mind helping myself to some extra servings when I was nursing my daughter.

 Almonds contain DHA (omega 3 responsible for brain health), calcium and magnesium and are a known lactogenic powerhouse.